-Measles, also known as rubeola, is a viral illness.
-It is characterized by a distinct rash and a fever.
-Measles is very contagious.
-It is spread through airborne droplets of nasal secretions.
-When infected people cough or sneeze, droplets spray into the air and can remain active and contagious for 2 hours.
+Measles is a viral illness characterized by a distinct rash and a fever.
+Spread through airborne droplets of nasal secretions, measles is very contagious.
 Once a common childhood disease, it is now rare due to effective immunizations in developed countries.
-Although usually a mild illness in children, measles can have serious complications in adults.
-It can be fatal to children and adults with weak immune systems.
+Although usually a mild illness in children, measles can have serious complications and be fatal to children who are immunosuppressed.

 What are the symptoms of the measles?

 The measles usually begin with flu-like symptoms.
-However, each person may experience symptoms differently.
+However, each individual may experience symptoms differently.
 Symptoms may include:

-In most cases, 3 to 4 days into the course of the disease, tiny white spots appear on the inside of the mouth.
-Within another few days, a red rash appears, covering the whole body.
-Once this rash appears, the fever may get much worse.
-This rash fades after 4 to 7 days as symptoms subside.
+In most cases, three to four days into the course of the disease, a red rash appears, covering the whole body.
+This rash fades after three days as symptoms subside.

-The symptoms of measles may look like other medical conditions.
-Always consult your doctor for a diagnosis.
+The symptoms of measles may resemble other medical conditions.
+Always consult your physician for a diagnosis.

 The following are some complications that may occur from the measles:

-Specific treatment for the measles will be determined by your doctor based on:
+Specific treatment for the measles will be determined by your physician based on:

 Although antibiotics will not treat the measles itself, it may be necessary to treat secondary infections.
-Usually plenty of fluids and acetaminophen for the fever help make you more comfortable.
+Usually plenty of fluids and acetaminophen for the fever help make the patient more comfortable.